cpscesar/crossover_study_cox_model/README.md

 ## Usage

 1. **Data Preparation**: Prepare your data according to the required format, ensuring it is clean and well-organized.
+Check the synthetic data generated on the code for data format.
 2. **Running the Notebook**: Open and execute the Jupyter Notebook using the command:
    ```bash
    jupyter notebook cox_model_crossover.ipynb